Nell M. Hurley

 (585) 473-3100 (Ext.
 180)

 Nell M. Hurley, Of Counsel, maintains a construction, surety and fidelity law practice representing contractors, owners, construction managers, sureties and fidelity insurers.
-Her practice includes all aspects of contract review and negotiation, all phases of state and federal court litigation, including analysis of claims, preparation of pleadings, document discovery and depositions, motions, settlement negotiations, trial preparation and appeals.
-She is also experienced in alternative dispute resolution including arbitration and mediation.
+Her practice includes all aspects of contract review and negotiation, all phases of state and federal court litigation, including analysis of claims, preparation of pleadings, document discovery and depositions, motions, settlement negotiations, trial preparation and appeals, and alternative dispute resolution including arbitration and mediation.

 Substantive areas of interest and experience for Nell include bid protests, Labor Law and prevailing wage, performance and payment bond claims and defaults, liquidated damages and no damages for delay clauses, limitations defenses, breach of warranty/guaranty, termination, acceleration, change orders and extra work, indemnification, mechanic’s liens and statutory trust funds, as well as coverage and indemnification matters related to fidelity bonds, including employee dishonesty claims.